 - Reheat on medium-low, stirring occasionally, until it becomes creamy again and warmed throughout.

-Love pasta with Alfredo sauce?
-You will also like these Italian comfort food dishes:
+Love this Alfredo dinner?
+You will also love these Italian comfort food dishes:

 - 2 tablespoons butter

 - 2 cloves garlic, minced

 - 12 turns freshly-cracked black pepper, plus more to serve

 - 1 egg yolk